csbl-usp/NIPT/README.md

 ### Scripts to calculate the probability of paternity using NGS data of mother, plasma and alleged father

-**1. To calculate the probability of paternity**
+**1. To start**

-  - Go to the directory where the mother, the plasma and the alleged father's BAM files are located.

-  - Call the script Paternity_Calc.pl
+  - Download the NIPT package.

+  - Using the terminal, change the files permissions with the following command.
     ```
-    Paternity_Calc.pl -X BAM_alleged_father -Y BAM_mother -Z BAM_plasma
+    chmod 755 -R NIPT_master
     ```

-  - We settled the default parameters, but it can be changed.
+  - Download the Samtools package from **link to version 1.3.1**.

+  - Put the Samtools package inside the NIPT folder.

 **2. To include a new microhaplotype for analisys**